admaloch/personal-portfolio/README.md

 --Javascript<br/>

 <b>Takeaways:</b><br/>
-This was a good learning experience that helped me get more comfortable with basic JS fundamentals.
+This was a good learning experience that helped me get more comfortable with design principles and basic JS fundamentals.

 <b>Current status:</b><br/>
 The project is complete, but the project section is not up to date.